 [see: Climate Prediction Center 30-day Outlook | November Precipitation Normal Map]

-- The November temperature outlook has a tendency for below normal temperatures, especially in the north.
-Through November 6th statewide average temperatures are about eight to eleven degrees below normal.
+- The November temperature outlook has a tendency for above normal temperatures, especially in central and south.
+Through November 5th, statewide average temperatures are about four to ten degrees above normal.
 Normal November high temperatures are in the 40s to start the month, dropping to the 30s by month's end.
 Normal lows are in the 30s to upper 20s early in the month, falling to the teens by late November.

 [see: Climate Prediction Center 30-day Outlook | November Temperature Normal Map]

-- The 90-day temperature outlook for November through January has equal chances of above below and normal temperatures, with a tendency of above normal precipitation in the central and south.
+- The 90-day temperature outlook for November through January has equal chances of above below and normal temperatures, with a tendency of above normal precipitation in the northwest half of the state.

 [see: Climate Prediction Center 90-day Outlook]